informalsystems/tla-apalache-workshop/README.md

 **WARNING**: The final specification [TokenTransfer10.tla](./examples/TokenTransfer10.tla) is **not** a complete specification of [ICS20][].
-If you want to specify [ICS20][], you have to introduce the following features:
+If you want to specify [ICS20][], you have to introduce the following missing features:

  - acknowledgments.